Nzastudios/argocd/readme.md

 # Checking out of sync
 - [x] argocd app diff webapp-kustomize-prod

+# Sync the application if a change was made in Repository ( SYNC Set to Manual )
+- [x] argocd app sync argcd/webapp-kustomize-prod

 # How to rollback
 - [x] argocd app history webapp-kustomize-prod
 - [x] argocd app rollback webapp-kustomize-prod revision_number